joeadham/OHIF-ai/README.md

     ```
     monailabel start_server --app radiology --studies http://localhost:8042/dicom-web --conf models all
     ```
+    You can read about radiology app and its models from [Monailabel Radiology App](https://github.com/Project-MONAI/MONAILabel/blob/main/sample-apps/radiology/README.md)

 5. Open a web browser and navigate to `http://localhost:8000/ohif` to access the OHIF app.